kmr1999/DB_for_Railway_Reservation/README.md

 available btw stations and fare for a travel.

-->Implemented automatic confirmation of tickets for book ticket and cancel ticket actions using triggers,stored procedure and functions
+->Implemented automatic confirmation of tickets for book ticket and cancel ticket actions using triggers